CarnageMarkus/ender-3-pro-awd-y/README.md

 - 20T GT2 Idlers are now default.
 I found significant rubbing when using F623 bearings.
 Belt path has been adjusted.

 ## FAQ

+> Are there build instructions ?

+I am working on them, but for now consult the CAD.

 > Can I use single driver / stepper cable splitter ?